formsort/google-sheets-json-webhook-receiver/README.md

-# formsort json webhook receiver
+# google sheets / slack json webhook receiver

 Google Apps Script that appends a JSON object to a Google Sheets spreadsheet as columns, suitable for use as a [formsort](https://formsort.com) webhook integration.